The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators: Preliminaries

-In this subsection, we consider non-monotonic derivators of locally bounded variation, and explore implications of the Hahn's and Jordan's decomposition---key tools for our study of the Generalized Fundamental Theorem of Calculus in Section~5.
+In this subsection, we consider non\--monotonic derivators of bounded variation, and explore implications of the Hahn's and Jordan's decomposition\---key tools for our study of the Generalized Fundamental Theorem of Calculus in Section~5.
 Let $[a,b]$ be a fixed interval of ${\mathbb R}$. \begin{dfn} Let $g:[a,b]\to {\mathbb R}$ be a function.
 Consider ${\mathcal P}([a,b])$ the set of the partitions of the interval $[a,b]$, i.e.

 We define the {\em total variation} of $g$ in $[a,b]$ by